 We do not have long-term purchase commitments from our customers; our sales are made on the basis of individual purchase orders.
 Our customers may also cancel or defer purchase orders.
 Our customers' purchase orders may vary significantly from period to period, and it is difficult to forecast future order quantities.
 In the event of a cancellation, postponement, or reduction of an order, we would likely not be able to reduce operating expenses sufficiently so as to minimize the impact of the lost revenues.
 Alternatively, we may have excess inventory that we cannot sell, which would harm our operating results.
 In addition, changes in our customers' business may adversely affect the quantity of purchase orders that we receive.
-In the past, some of our customers have also significantly lowered their capacity utilization rates, reduced or canceled their orders of our products, and requested higher-than-usual price concessions from us.
-We cannot assure you that any of our customers will continue to place orders with us in the future at the same level as in prior periods.
+In the past, some of our customers have also significantly lowered their capacity utilization rates, reduced or canceled their orders of our customers will continue to place orders with us in the future at the same level as in prior periods.
 We also cannot assure you that the volume of our customers' orders will be consistent with our expectations when we plan our expenditures.
 Our results of operations and financial condition may thus be materially and adversely affected.